spoleto-software/Spoleto.SMS/README.md

 - **WithOptions()**: This method allows you to specify the SMS service settings:
   - **DefaultFrom**: This setting allows you to assign a default sender phone number or another ID, so you do not need to to specify it for each individual message.
 Note that this default is overridden if a sender phone number is explicitly provided in the SmsMessage.
   - **DefaultProvider**: This is where you specify the default SMS provider for sending SMS messages.
-Since it's possible to set up multiple channels, it's important to point out which one you prefer for default use.
+Since it's possible to set up multiple SMS providers, it's important to point out which one you prefer for default use.
 - **AddProvider()**: With this method, you can add the SMS provider that will be utilized for SMS message transmission.
-- **Create()**: This method is used to generate a new instance of the SmsService.
+- **Create()**: This method is used to generate a new instance of the ``SmsService``.

 For ``AddProvider()``, the method expects a SMS provider instance, e.g.: ``AddProvider(new SmscProvider(options))``.
 However, direct usage of this method is generally unnecessary since the SMS providers include extension methods for registration.
-For instance, the SMSC channel provides the ``AddSmsc()`` extension method that simplifies its registration.
+For instance, the SMSC provider provides the ``AddSmsc()`` extension method that simplifies its registration.

-The ``Create()`` function straightforwardly creates a new SmsService instance.
+The ``Create()`` function straightforwardly creates a new ``SmsService`` instance.

 It is only necessary to create the SMS service once and thereafter it can be reused throughout your application.

-Now you have an instance of the SmsService.
+Now you have an instance of the ``SmsService``.
 So, you're ready to begin sending SMS messages.

 ```csharp
 var smsService = new SmsServiceFactory()